 In December 1990, a couple walking on a rural road in Southwest Missouri discovered the decomposed remains of a young woman.
-She had been hog-tied and was dumped next to an abandoned farmhouse.
-The deceased woman was nicknamed "Grace Doe".
+She had been hog-tied and dumped next to an abandoned farmhouse.
+The homicide victim eventually became known as "Grace Doe".

 Her autopsy revealed that she had been sexually assaulted and murdered approximately two months prior to her discovery.
 Grace Doe was found restrained with six different types of bindings: nylon and lead ropes, coaxial and telephone cables, paracord, and clothesline.
 Investigators determined that the paracord was military grade MIL-C-5040H type II - a rope that was exclusively sold to the military in the 1990’s.
-All available leads were pursued but ultimately the case went cold.
+For 30 years, she remained McDonald County’s only unidentified persons case.

-The McDonald County Sheriff’s Office has partnered with Othram to use advanced DNA testing and forensic genealogy to establish an identification of, or to find the closest living relatives to the decedent.
-Additionally, thanks to generous gifts from donors who support experiential learning opportunities for Southeast Missouri State University students, the University Foundation has contributed $3000 toward funding the identification of Grace Doe.
-Special thanks to Dr. Jennifer Bengtson and her team of students that will provide support on the case.
+From then to present, the Sheriff’s Office has had calls from people from coast to coast with ideas on who “Grace” might be.
+The Sheriff’s Office followed up on all leads and used dental records and DNA testing to exclude possible matches from all over the country.
+In 2020, the McDonald County Sheriff’s Office has partnered with Othram to use advanced DNA testing and forensic genealogy to establish an identification of, or to find the closest living relatives to the decedent.
+Funds to support the case were raised on the DNASolves Crowdfunding platform.
+Additionally, thanks to generous gifts from donors who support experiential learning opportunities for Southeast Missouri State University students, the University Foundation contributed a substantial amount of the funding.

 Othram is the world’s first private DNA laboratory built specifically to apply the power of modern parallel sequencing to forensic evidence.
 Othram’s scientists are experts at recovery, enrichment, and analysis of human DNA from trace quantities of degraded or contaminated materials.
 Founded in 2018, and located in The Woodlands, Texas, our team works with academic researchers, forensic scientists, medical examiners, and law enforcement agencies to achieve results when other approaches have failed.
 Follow Othram on Twitter @OthramTech or visit Othram.com to learn how we can help you with your case.
 Visit dnasolves.com to learn how anyone can make a difference in helping solve the next cold case.